 The rooms listed below are primarily intended as locations for academic and department events for use by History of Art & Architecture faculty and graduate students, and undergraduate student organizations for single-use meetings/events/exams or repeating group meetings by HAA students.
-Any ongoing, curricular-related scheduling should be directed to the Academic Program Manager.
+Any ongoing, curricular-related scheduling should be directed to the Graduate Program Manager.
 These rooms are not available for use by nonacademic units or community groups.

 Rooms 1341, 1332, 2324 and 2622 are equipped with:

 - a podium containing a Mac Mini computer, wireless keyboard and mouse, a Blu-ray player, and USB ports

 Room 1341 is used for instruction of large lower and upper division classes of up to 60 students with high quality image projection and sound, a large mobile whiteboard, and chalkboards along two walls.
 Seating is movable chairs with desk arms.

 Room 1332 is used for seminars (5-30 students) and for discussion groups.
 The room can be configured to accommodate up to 30 (with tables and chairs) or 50 (chairs only).
 There are two options for projection: an interactive short-throw projector and projection wall, or dual TV monitors.
 The room also has a rolling dry-erase board.

 Room 2622 is used primarily for small to large seminars.
 A large conference table seats up to 14, with an additional 10 chairs around the perimeter.
 The room has high quality image projection and sound, a camera for remote visitors, and a rolling chalkboard.
 No dimmable lighting.

 Room 2324 is used primarily for undergraduate survey discussion sections and seats up to 27 around tables placed in a u-shape.
 It has high quality image projection via an interactive short-throw projector and a rolling dry-erase board.

 The Image Resource Center (IRC) offers a variety of course-related spaces and services: